BoyanK95/BoyanK95/README.md

-- 👋 Hi, I’m Boyan Koychev !
+- 👋 Hi, I’m Boyan Koychev,
-- 👀 I've recently finished JavaScript-Applications in https://softuni.bg/!
+- Finished entire Javascript course path (Beginner, Fundamentals, Advanced and Applications) in https://softuni.bg/ with a certificates for excellent grade from all of them(01.10.2022)!
-- 🌱 I’m currently learning React and other JS front-end frameworks !
+-  I’m currently learning React and other JS front-end frameworks!
+-  Working as a junior software engineer for Yara International.

 - 📫 You can reach me at b.koychev95@gmail.com , or https://www.linkedin.com/in/boyan-koychev-1369bb1b8/